tektronix/tm_devices/docs/configuration.md

 - `<serial_port>`
     - The COM port to use, usually a number.
 For example, an usb-to-serial adapter connected to the USB port number 1 would show up as "COM1", so `address='1'`.
+Note, the number must be enclosed in quotes to avoid the schema validation flagging it as a violation of the expected data type, which is a string.
 - `<gpib_address>`
     - The GPIB address, a number in the range 0 to 30.
+For example, a device connected to the GPIB bus at address 5 would have `address='5'`.
+Note, the number must be enclosed in quotes to avoid the schema validation flagging it as a violation of the expected data type, which is a string.
 - For a breakdown of what is needed for each connection type, see [`DeviceConfigEntry.address`][tm_devices.helpers.constants_and_dataclasses.DeviceConfigEntry.address]